thisismypassport/shrinko8/README.md

 --[[preserve]]some_future_pico8_api(1,2,3)
 ```

+Note that this affects only a specific usage of an identifier.
+If you want to rename all usages of a global, `--preserve` is the recommended approach.

+## Advanced - Controlling renaming of all keys of a table

 Additionally, you can use `--[[preserve-keys]]`, `--[[global-keys]]` and `--[[member-keys]]` to affect how *all* keys of a table are renamed.

 This can be applied on either table constructors (aka `{...}`) or on variables.
 When applying on variables, the hint affects all members accessed through that variable, as well as any table constructors directly assigned to it.